 We are also subject to credit risk from our accounts receivable related to our product sales.
 We monitor our exposure within accounts receivable and record a reserve against uncollectible accounts receivable as necessary.
 We extend credit to pharmaceutical wholesale distributors and specialty pharmaceutical distribution companies, primarily in the U.S., and to other international distributors and hospitals.
 Customer creditworthiness is monitored and collateral is not required.
 We monitor deteriorating economic conditions in certain European countries which may result in variability of the timing of cash receipts and an increase in the average length of time that it takes to collect accounts receivable outstanding.
 Historically, we have not experienced significant credit losses on our accounts receivable.
-As of December 31, 2018, two customers accounted for 89% of gross accounts receivable, Express Scripts Specialty Distribution Services, Inc. and its affiliates, or Express Scripts, which accounted for 74% of gross accounts receivable, and McKesson Corporation and affiliates, or McKesson, which accounted for

-15% of gross accounts receivable.
-As of December 31, 2017, two customers accounted for 86% of gross accounts receivable, Express Scripts, which accounted for 71% of gross accounts receivable, and McKesson, which accounted for 15% of gross accounts receivable.
+As of December 31, 2018, two customers accounted for 89% of gross accounts receivable, Express Scripts Specialty Distribution Services, Inc. and its affiliates, or Express Scripts, which accounted for 74% of gross accounts receivable, and McKesson Corporation and affiliates, or McKesson, which accounted for 71% of gross accounts receivable, and McKesson, which accounted for 15% of gross accounts receivable.
+As of December 31, 2017, two customers accounted for 15% of gross accounts receivable, and McKesson, which accounted for 15% of gross accounts receivable, and McKesson, which accounted for 15% of gross accounts receivable, and McKesson, which accounted for 15% of gross accounts receivable.